 This is where we tend to get bogged down.
 We think that if we have a sexual fantasy about another person we must be unhappy in our relationship.

 Please give yourself more credit than that.
 You have a few dirty thoughts about the luscious blonde woman who works the front desk at your gym and you’re a bad person who’s unhappy in your primary partnership?
 No!
 If you put yourself under that amount of pressure, of course you’re going to feel terrible.
 So get out of that vicious cycle and remember that fantasy is a part of being a person.
 Thinking about other people during sex is not the same thing as going out and having sex with them.
-Now, if that is something you want to do, that’s another conversation (though this also doesn’t make you a bad person if you do it IRL, by the way).
+Now, if that is something you want to do, that’s another conversation (though this also doesn’t make you a bad person if you do it IRL).

 Your brain is not a fixed organ that only focuses on what it should focus on.
 It is an extremely complicated piece of equipment.
-That said, how many times have you been told you have a dirty mind?
+With that said, how many times have you been told you have a dirty mind?
 This is all rooted in that shame we talked about before.
 The brain isn’t meant to be boxed in.
 You’re in a long-term relationship, not dead...

 “Long-term relationships that have flourished past the honeymoon phase (usually six months to two years) often need a bit of a boost to get the same dopamine response that came automatically in the beginning," Dr. Morrison says.
 "Doing something new and exciting with one’s partner (i.e. role-playing one of your favorite fantasies) can help add spark back to a lackluster sex drive.”